youkeyao/Youke/README.md

 Just put the profile under the `<hr />` in `cv.html`.

 ## iCloud
-All files are restored in `/icloud`.
+You need to log in every time you enter this page.
+The data is stored in `php/accounts.sql`.
+All files are stored in `/icloud`.
 You can upload and make new file when you haven't choose a file.
 After you choose a file, you can download or remove it.

 ## Game
 You can add more games into `/game`.
 Just update the `nav` in all htmls and `preview` in `game.html`.